 - The dual copula strategy consists in a distinction between two relations between properties and individuals.

-The other worlds strategy has been proposed by Priest (2005).
-Priest calls his theory “noneism”.
-The term “noneism” has been coined by Richard Routley, and Priest does not only take over the name but also essential features of Routley's theory (among other things the assumption that basic principles of standard logics, like the principle of contradiction, do not hold without restriction—without, of course, accepting that everything is true).
+The other worlds strategy has been proposed by Graham Priest (2005) and, more recently, Francesco Berto (2008).
+Priest calls his theory noneism; Berto names it modal Meinongianism.
+The term “noneism” has been coined by Richard Routley, and Priest not only takes over the name but also essential features of Routley's theory (among other things the assumption that basic principles of standard logics, like the principle of contradiction, do not hold without restriction—without, of course, accepting that everything is true).

-Priest rejects both the nuclear-extranuclear strategy and the dual copula strategy.
-Instead, he assumes merely possible and even impossible worlds.
-All worlds (possible as well as impossible ones) share the same “domain of discourse”.
+Proponents of the other worlds strategy reject both the nuclear-extranuclear strategy and the dual copula strategy.
+Instead, they assume merely possible and even impossible worlds.
+All worlds (possible as well as impossible ones) share the same domain of discourse.
 But not all objects of the domain exist in all worlds.
 Thus, Pegasus does not exist in the actual world, but it exists in a variety of merely possible worlds (namely in those which are such as represented by the Greek mythology).

 In the actual world, however, the round square is neither round nor square, since roundness and squareness are “existence-entailing properties”, i.e., “b is round/square” entails “b exists”.
 Therefore, even if in the actual world (and in all other possible worlds) the law of contradiction holds, the round square does not infringe this law, since in these worlds the round square is neither round nor not round.

-It is worth noting that Priest's postulation of existence-entailing properties is an implicit rejection of Meinong's principle of independence, which is one of the cornerstones of Meinongian object theory.
+It is worth noting that the postulation of existence-entailing properties is an implicit rejection of Meinong's principle of independence, which is one of the cornerstones of Meinongian object theory.

-Priest rejects the nuclear-extranuclear distinction because he finds it “difficult to avoid the feeling that the class [of nuclear predicates] has been gerrymandered simply to avoid problems” (Priest 2005, 83).
+Proponents of the other worlds strategy reject the nuclear-extranuclear distinction because they find it “difficult to avoid the feeling that the class [of nuclear predicates] has been gerrymandered simply to avoid problems” (Priest 2005, 83).